-Dublin Camp Parks Military History Center preserves and share the fascinating stories of the military base that helped transform Dublin from a rural crossroads to the thriving city it is today.
+Dublin Camp Parks Military History Center preserves and shares the fascinating stories of the military base that helped transform Dublin from a rural crossroads to the thriving city it is today.
 Located at the Camp Parks Visitor Center, just outside the military base’s Main Gate, the History Center is a partnership between the City of Dublin and Parks Reserve Forces Training Area.
 It features permanent museum-quality exhibits and rotating temporary exhibits, as well as history activities several times a year.
-Admission is free.

 Temporary Exhibits and History Events

 Business partners, service clubs, and individuals are invited to help fund the final furnishings and audio-visual equipment that will make the Dublin Camp Parks Military History Center a meeting space for the entire community.
-Please email for more information.
-Dublin Camp Parks Military History Center also welcomes volunteers to assist with interpretation and programming at the facility and with the collection.
-Email the City's Heritage Director for more information about volunteering.
+Dublin Camp Parks Military History Center also welcomes volunteers to assist with interpretation and programming at the facility and with the museum collection.
+Please email for more information and how to get involved.